 How much does an emergency dental visit cost?

 Emergency visits at the dental office are typically charged as normal.
 This means that whether you need an extraction, a root canal, or an X-ray, you will pay as much as you would at a regular dental appointment.
 Visiting an ER for problems focusing on teeth and gums, on the other hand, can be excessively expensive.
 You are better off going to a dentist.
 They will provide specialist care at a smaller fee.

 Can you go to an emergency dentist near you with no insurance?

 Yes.
-The emergency dentist will charge you as they would normally.
-If, however, you are insured, your plan is likely to cover the fees with accordance to your rates.
+The walk-in dentist will charge you as they would normally.
+If, however, you are insured, your plan is likely to cover the fees in accordance with your rates.